yu-lab-vt/SynQuant/README.md

 The framework of synapse detection algorithm now is based on the idea of component tree which scales well to 3D data.

-For more information, check out our [updated paper draft](https://drive.google.com/open?id=14uR3T7SpJKezWjSAQNhWAzvLc2KgpiIz).
+For more information, check out our [paper](https://academic.oup.com/bioinformatics/article/36/5/1599/5584198).
 For citation, see reference [1].

 ![Tree based detection and segmentation algorithm](img/tree.png)